Vndanilchenko/netology-chat-bot/README.md

 ![AI logic](https://github.com/Vndanilchenko/netology-chat-bot/blob/master/images/AI%20logic.jpg)

-If you have some questions fill free to ask directly
+If you have some questions feel free to ask directly

 Vadim